jonnyburch/jonnyburch.com/_posts/2014-03-22-goldie-interview.markdown

 ---

 <small style="line-height:1.2">1.
-A prediction by engineer and co-founder of Intel Gordon E Moore, who claimed that the number of transistors in electrical circuits (and therefore the power of technology) would double every two years.
-It has sp far more than come true.</small>
+A <a href="https://en.wikipedia.org/wiki/Moore%27s_law" target="_blank">prediction</a> by engineer and co-founder of Intel Gordon E Moore, who claimed that the number of transistors in electrical circuits (and therefore the power of technology) would double every two years.
+It has so far more than come true.</small>